Introduction

 define('DISABLE_WP_CRON', true);

 Then you need to add a cron from your cPanel so that the file wp-cron.php will run every 15 or 30 minutes.
-You can also use plugin like Wp Control plugin to check and see what the cronjobs are running for.
+You can also use plugins like Wp Control plugin to check and see what the cron jobs are running for.

 The number of remote contents that your site loads when a page is fully loaded is another important factor.
 If you have a lot of remote content, loading from third-party service providers can slow down your site.